ssubhrojyoti/ssubhrojyoti-/README.md

 - :man_technologist: Currently working in the account receivables automation space :wink:
 - :open_hands: Open to collaborations
-- Looking to collaborate with determined individuals to work on Research Papers/Projects
+- Looking to collaborate with determined individuals to work on Research Papers/Projects in the field of computer vision

 <br />